 Authority is partially calculated based on the quality and appearance of your site, but the bigger factor is the quantity and quality of links you have pointing to your site.
 Link building is a strategy that enables you to create more of these links, and therefore generate more authority for your brand.

 Old-school link building tactics are now considered spammy, so modern link builders use a combination of guest posting on external authority publishers and naturally attracting links by writing high-quality content and distributing it to attract shares and inbound links.
 In any case, you’ll need to invest in your link building tactics if you want your campaign to grow.
 For help, see our SEO link building guide.

 Finally, none of your tactics are going to be worthwhile unless you can measure and interpret the results they’re generating.
 At least monthly, you’ll want to run an analysis of your work, measuring things like inbound traffic, ranking for your target keywords, and of course, checking for any technical errors that have arisen.

 By interpreting these results and comparing them to the amount of money you’ve invested in your campaign, you’ll get a clear picture of your return on investment—your ROI—and can then make adjustments to improve your profitability.
-For help, see The Ultimate Guide to Measuring and Analyzing ROI On Your Content Marketing Campaign.
+For help, see The Ultimate Guide to Measuring and Analyzing ROI On Your Content Marketing Campaign, our SEO ROI Guide or our SEO pricing guide.

 Hopefully, after reading this guide, all those technical SEO details should seem a lot less technical.
 If you’ve followed the guide step-by-step, you should have been able to tackle tasks like building robots.txt files and improving your site’s speed even if you don’t have experience in creating or managing websites.